sickozell/SickoCV/README.md

 RET input is the retrigger function, available on decay or sustain stages.

 SHAPE knob selects the shape of the envelope curve.
-It can be set to exponential, gentle, linear, logarithmic and their averaged positions.
+It can be set to exponential, gentle, linear, logarithmic and their average positions.
 It can be modulated with a CV input and its attenuverter.

 Every single stage can be set with the dedicated knobs and modulated with a CV input and its attenuverter.